 Director of Studies and Fellows

-Professor Richard Hooley, Professor of Law, King's College, London and Fellow of Fitzwilliam College, is Director of Studies for LLM students.
+Mr Richard Hooley, Fellow of Fitzwilliam College, is Director of Studies for LLM students.
 He is also University Lecturer in Corporate Law and Director of the specialist Masters of Corporate Law (MCL) course at the Law Faculty, University of Cambridge.
 He supervises undergraduates in Contract Law and Commercial Law.
 His research interests are in the fields of commercial law and banking law, and he has published a number of student and practitioner books in these areas.